Producer Glenda Cox to launch reality game show in Grenada

 Cox is known to have produced numerous content for major television broadcasting networks like NBC and has worked with a number of celebrities including television mogul and philanthropist Oprah Winfrey and international record executive Sean “Diddy” Combs.
 She was also instrumental in having Grenadian soca music featured on episodes of Real Housewives of Atlanta.

-The reality game show will consist of 20 people in total who would be teamed up into 10 individual teams and at the end, one team will win, but before finalising on the layout of the show, Cox is currently looking for 2 young and vibrant individuals to host the show.
-She said interested applicants can send their information to [email protected].
-“I am looking for people who have charisma, who are energetic and camera ready with a nack for television.
-We need them to send their headshots and social media information and contacts and they will be contacted after that process.”
+The reality game show will consist of 20 people in total who would be teamed up into 10 individual teams and at the end, one team will win, but before finalising on the layout of the show, Cox is currently looking for two young and vibrant individuals to host the show.

 Once the reality game show kicks off, Cox hopes that it can be expanded to include contestants from other islands.
 This opportunity she stated will also provide jobs for professional camera operators and other personnel such as video editors needed in the production of the show.
 “Most of the people like the producers and everyone I will be hiring to shoot and edit the show, I will train them on how to do this so they can have more opportunity.
 I was more concerned to find something for the youths to do.”

-She believes that a venture like has the potential to give Grenada international recognition on platforms such as Netflix, Amazon TV programmes and Hulu TV.
-The deadline of Monday, 20 July 2020, has been set for the submission of applications to become the hosts of “Treasure Island.”
+She believes that a venture like has the potential to give Grenada international recognition on platforms such as Netflix, Amazon TV programmes, and Hulu TV.

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.